-The deity is Agn1; the Rishi GOTAMA, son of RAHUGANA; the metre Gayatri.
+The deity is AGNI; the Rishi GOTAMA, son of RAHÚGAÑA; the metre Gáyatrí.

-- 1. Hastening to the sacrifice, let us repeat a prayer to AGNI, who hears us from afar. - 2.
-Who, existing of old, has preserved wealth for the sacrificer, when malevolent men are assembled together. - 3.
-Let men praise AGNI as soon as generated, the slayer of VRITRA, and the winner of booty in many a battle. - 4.
-(The sacrificer), in whose house thou art the messenger of the gods, whose offering thou conveyest for their food, and whose sacrifice thou renderest acceptable. - 5.
-Him, Angiras, son of strength, men call fortunate in his sacrifice, his deity, his oblations. - 6.
-Bring hither, radiant AGNI, the gods, to (receive) our praise and our oblations for their food. - 7.
-Whenever thou gcest, AGNI, on a mission of the gods, the neighing of the horses of thy (swift)-moving chariot, however audible, is not heard. - 8.
-He who was formerly subject to a superior, having been protected, AGNI, by thee, now stands in thy presence as an offerer (of oblations) without bashfulness, and supplied with food. - 9.
-Verily, divine AGNI, thou art desirous of bestowing upon the offerer (of oblations) to the gods, ample (wealth), brilliant, and giving vigour.
+1. Hastening to the sacrifice, let us repeat a Varga XXI. prayer to AGNI, who hears us from afar.

+2. Who, existing of old, has preserved wealth for the sacrificer, when malevolent men are assembled together.

+3. Let men praise AGNI as soon as generated, the slayer of VRITRA,a and the winner of booty in many a battle.

+4. (The sacrificer), in whose house thou art the messenger of the gods, whose offering thou conveyest for their food, and whose sacrifice thou renderest acceptable-

+5. Him, ANGIRAS, son of strength, men call fortunate in his sacrifice, his deity, his oblations.

+6. Bring hither, radiant AGNI, the gods, to (re- Varga XXII. ceive) our praise and our oblations for their food.

+7. Whenever thou goest, AGNI, on a mission of the gods, the neighing of the horses of thy (swift-) moving chariot, however audible, is not heard.

+8. He who was formerly subject to a superior, having been protected, AGNI, by thee, now stands in thy presence as an offerer (of oblations) without bashfulness, and supplied with food.

+&lt;sup>a Vritra may be here understood, an enemy in general; or, Agni may be identified with Indra.

+9. Verily, divine AGNI, thou art desirous of bestowing upon the offerer (of oblations) to the gods, ample (wealth), brilliant, and giving vigour.

+Súkta II.
+(LXXV.)